James Turner (soldier): Literary works

 Turner is best known for his memoirs, first printed in 1819 long after his death.
 However, in his lifetime he published Pallas Armata, a set of essays on classical and modern warfare.
-He left a large number of manuscripts, catalogued as British Museum Add.
-MS. 12067, including philosophical essays, biographies, translations into English from Petrarch, and correspondence.
+He left a large number of manuscripts, catalogued as British Museum Add MS 12067 (now in the British Library), including philosophical essays, biographies, translations into English from Petrarch, and correspondence.
 He was also reputed to be the author of a satirical poem, Mitchell's Ghost, which accused John Graham of Claverhouse of infidelity with the wife of Lord Advocate George Mackenzie of Rosehaugh.

 Turner's character appears to have embodied many contradictions, noticed even by his contemporaries or near contemporaries; whilst well-educated and intelligent, he had a reputation as a brutal and violent man even by the standards of the time.
 Defoe described him as a "butcher [...] rather than a soldier": Robert Wodrow characterised him as "bookish", while Gilbert Burnet (who knew him well in later life) said that "he was a learned man, but had been always in armies" and described him as "naturally fierce, but was mad when he was drunk, and that was very often".
 For his own part Turner noted that "I had swallowed without chewing in Germanie a very dangerous maxime which militarie men then too much followed, which was that so we serve our master honestlie it is no matter what master we serve".